Open post

 Get ready to Snowshoe

-If you are new to snow, snowshoeing is one of the easiest ways to acquaint yourself with snow.
-It is a very natural parallel body movement, just like walking.
-However, don’t be fooled.
-Snowshoeing is physically demanding and does require proper gear for the outing you are planning.
-Getting the right gear will make your excursion fun.
 Along with selecting the snowshoes that will work best for you, using poles is popular as they will help with balance.
 Dress for the occasion as well.
-Snowshoeing is an aerobic sport so dress in layers and consider bringing a backpack so you can stash extra clothes once you heat up.
-Bring water and snacks is a good idea too.
+Snowshoeing is an aerobic sport, so dress in layers and consider bringing a backpack to stash extra clothes once you heat up.
+Bringing water and snacks is a good idea too.

 Small Snowshoes